demisto/demisto-sdk/docs/init_command.md

 `demisto-sdk init --integration -n MyNewIntegration -o path/to/my/dir` This will create a new integration template named MyNewIntegration within "path/to/my/dir" directory.

-`demisto-sdk init --script`
+`demisto-sdk init --script --id "My Script ID"`
-This will prompt a message asking for a name for the script, once given a script will be created under "Scripts" directory.
+This will prompt a message asking for a name for the script's directory and file name, once given a script will be created under "Scripts" directory and the yml file will have the id "My Script ID".